 this Poster ︎︎︎

-Digital color versions available here, to download/print your own.
-For quicker, digital access to links without printing, click the icons to the right of QR codes.
+> Digital color versions available here, to download/print your own.
+For quicker, digital access to links, click the icons to the right of QR codes.

-To other riso studios, anywhere: feel free to use the b&w text file (shared above) to print locally, and share among your networks.
+> To other riso studios, anywhere: feel free to use the b&w text file (above) to print locally, and share among your networks.
 We encourage you to source your own keffiyeh for the direct scan layer — a process we hold dear for its materiality; each unique print another proof of cross-city solidarity with Palestine and its people.

 Hang them in your window, raise them up at rallies, use them well and often — from the river to the sea, Palestine will be free.